Absolute Power (film): Production

 The worldwide book and film rights to the novel were sold for a reported $5 million.
 William Goldman was hired to write the screenplay in late 1994.
 He worked on several drafts through 1995, which he later described in his memoir Which Lie Did I Tell?

-When Eastwood first heard of the book being turned into a film, he liked the basic plot and the characters, but disliked that most of those he considered interesting were killed off.
+When Clint Eastwood first heard of the book being turned into a film, he liked the basic plot and the characters, but disliked that most of those he considered interesting were killed off.
 He requested that Goldman make sure that "everyone the audience likes doesn't get killed off."
 Absolute Power was filmed between June and August 1996.

 Among the Washington, D.C. locations used for filming was the apartment of journalist Christopher Hitchens.

 Reception

-Critical reception
+Critical response

 Absolute Power was met with mixed reviews from critics.
 In her review in The New York Times, Janet Maslin gave it a mixed review, writing, "Mr. Eastwood directs a sensible-looking genre film with smooth expertise, but its plot is quietly berserk."
 Maslin goes on to write, "Mr. Eastwood's own performance sets a high-water mark for laconic intelligence and makes the star seem youthfully spry by joking so much about his age."

-On the aggregate reviewer web site Rotten Tomatoes, the film received a "Rotten" 56% rating from top film critics based on 57 reviews.
-The site's consensus states: "Absolute Power collapses under its preposterous plotting despite an all-star cast and Clint Eastwood's deft direction."
+On the aggregate reviewer website Rotten Tomatoes, the film holds an approval rating of 57% based on 58 reviews, with an average rating of 5.7/10.
+The site's critics consensus reads: "Absolute Power collapses under its preposterous plotting despite an all-star cast and Clint Eastwood's deft direction."
+Audiences surveyed by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Box office

-The film was not a box office success domestically, grossing $16,770,220 on its opening weekend.
-The film earned a total domestic box office gross of $50,068,310.
+The film grossed $16.8 million in its opening weekend.
+It grossed $50.1 million in the United States and Canada and $42.7 million internationally for a worldwide total of $92.8 million against its $50 million production budget.
+It Italy, it was number one for nine consecutive weeks.

 Soundtrack

 The soundtrack to Absolute Power was released on March 11, 1997.
+"Kate's Theme" was composed by Clint Eastwood and arranged by Lennie Niehaus.
+All other tracks written and arranged by Lennie Niehaus.